Toothsome Curse

 Effects: The target of this spell must be able to hear (but not necessarily understand) the caster and may attempt to resist the curse when it is first laid upon them (in D&D save vs. spells, or a Will save).
 For the duration of the curse the target exudes a wonderful but indescribable aroma that can be detected by human senses out to about 30 feet, and much farther for creatures with a better sense of smell.
 Any creature that can perceive this odor will be aware that the target would make a supernaturally tasty meal.
 There's no actual compulsion to act on this knowledge, but animals will generally try to devour (or at least gnaw on) the victim, and even intelligent entities may be sorely tempted to take a bite or at least a quick lick.

 Creatures without a sense of smell (most constructs and elementals, many undead, some aberrations, etc.) are unaffected by the odor, although they can be so cursed themselves.
-Concealing the odor is difficult, even the strongest perfumes will only drown it out 50% of the time, (check every minute or so while within range) and once "scented" by a creature they'll be convinced of the victim's extreme palatability thereafter.
+Concealing the odor is difficult as even the strongest perfumes will only drown it out 50% of the time (check every minute or so while within range) and once "scented" by a creature they'll be convinced of the victim's extreme palatability thereafter.
 Strong winds and similar weather conditions may affect detection ranges.
 The victim cannot perceive the magical scent itself, nor do they taste more appealing than normal to their own senses.

 Possible Origins: This quirky curse is often credited to Grandmother although it seems rather petty for an entity of her reputation.
 It seems more likely that some hedge wizard or druid came up with it long, long ago.
 The spell is little-known amongst urban spellcasters (where it tends to mostly attract vermin and the odd homophage) but fairly common among those who live more rural lifestyles (where more dangerous beasts like wolves, bears, and less natural monsters dwell).